davidbarone/Fabric/README.md

   - Is this visual element necessary?

 ### 20241226 Advanced DAX
+- Debugging golden rule
+  - Stop thinking
-- Debugging - always ask yourself what is the filter context at each step.
+  - Follow the measure, ask yourself what is the current filter context at each step.